MTstateIntroStats/IntroStatActivitiesHybrid/_book/14-UR-module13_review.md

 We will use the linear model output above to get the estimate for slope and standard error.

-11. Calculate the standardized slope.
+12. Calculate the standardized slope.

 \vspace{1in}

-12. Using the linear model output, report the p-value for the test of significance.
+13. Using the linear model output, report the p-value for the test of significance.

 \vspace{0.5in}
-13. Based on the p-value, how much evidence is there against the null hypothesis?
+14. Based on the p-value, how much evidence is there against the null hypothesis?

 \vspace{0.5in}
+\newpage

 Recall that a confidence interval is calculated by adding and subtracting the margin of error to the point estimate.
 $$\mbox{point estimate}\pm t^* \times SE(estimate)$$